loopbackio/loopback-next/docs/site/Repositories.md

 ## Define repositories

-Use `DefaultCrudRepository` class to create a repository leveraging the legacy juggler bridge and binding your Entity-based class with a datasource you have configured earlier.
-It's recommended that you use [Dependency Injection](Dependency-injection.md) to retrieve your datasource.
+Use `DefaultCrudRepository` class to create a repository leveraging juggler bridge and binding your Entity-based class with a datasource you have configured earlier.
+It's recommended that you use
+[Dependency Injection](Dependency-injection.md) to retrieve your datasource.

 TypeScript version: